Should You Exercise When You're Stressed Out?

 When I'm stressed, an appropriate workout will usually pull me out of my funk (exercise can be a brilliant stress-buster) but it also feels like "one more stupid thing I have to do" so it's easy to justify skipping it.
 And beating myself up in a workout only drains me more.

-I dare say that thanks to politics and the never-ending news cycle, everyone is revving at a much higher stress level than usual.
+I dare say that thanks to politics and the never-ending news cycle, on top of the usual stressors, everyone is revving at a much higher stress level than usual.

 And no matter who you support and what you believe, the current climate is taking a toll on your health.
 How can it not?

 I knew I had to pull back and get a grip when I found myself thinking, I hate people.